MarzellT/MarzellOS/README.md

 ## Info
 Right now the 'Bootloader' only tries to enable A20.
-On the hard disk we want to do something different.
+On the (emulated) hard disk we want to do something different.
 When compiling with `make` we create an iso image emulating a 1440 kB floppy.
 This enables to use int 13h bios functions.
-We want to create a MBR on the hard disk and do MBR bootstrap:
+We want to create an MBR on the hard disk and do MBR bootstrap:
 <https://wiki.osdev.org/MBR_(x86)>
 Then the bootloader needs to load the kernel image into the memory.
 Only then we enter protected mode and setup runtime environment.